ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-7-2.md

-# Strategies for Promoting a Positive Workplace Culture

 In this chapter, we will discuss effective strategies for promoting a positive workplace culture.
 A positive culture fosters employee engagement, enhances collaboration, and strengthens trust-based workplace relationships.
 By implementing these strategies, you can create an environment where employees thrive and contribute to the organization's success.